 Drop shadow: Drop shadow makes the object look as though it is slightly raised above the background, almost floating.
 Sometimes, this also gives the object a faint glow.
 This technique is often used by ecommerce retailers to display online product photos.

 Natural shadow: Natural shadow is when an image is edited to create the visual effect that the object has cast a shadow on the background.
 The photo editor can choose where the imaginative light is coming from and cast the shadow accordingly.
 This makes the object appear to be sitting on a surface.

-Floating shadow and reflections: Floating shadow and floating reflections are another type of shadow effect.
+Floating shadow and reflections: Floating shadow and floating reflections are another type of shadow effect in Photoshop.
 This is used when you want to create a shadow for an object that isn’t on solid ground or appears to be floating in space, or when you have a shadow cast over a hole (like a swimming pool or bowl of soup).
 This commonly used on ecommerce product photos, along with a white background.
 It’s important to do this well, because floating shadows and reflections can look unnatural and obviously edited when done poorly.